tedee-com/tedee-lock-ble-api-doc/docs/source/ble/characteristics.rst

     **UUID: 00000601-4899-489f-a301-fbee544b1db0**

     After turning on dev logs via API_COMMAND device can read dev logs from that characteristic.
-    The channel to which the system logs are sent is not encrypted, but requires to be enabled via the API command (SET_BLE_LOGS) for proper operation.
+    The channel to which the system logs are sent is not encrypted but requires to be enabled via the API command (SET_BLE_LOGS) for proper operation.